These rules are not intended to reiterate all applicable laws. Where the word "counsel" has been utilized, this will include pro se parties.

-- Unless expressly ordered by the Court, oral argument is never mandatory and argument may be submitted by briefs only.
-A case shall be placed on the calendar for oral argument only upon the granting of the request of either party.
+(1) Unless expressly ordered by the Court, oral argument is never mandatory and argument may be submitted by briefs only.
+A case may be placed on the calendar for oral argument only if the Court grants the request of either party.
 Oral argument is not permitted for applications or motions.

-- A request for oral argument shall be filed within 20 days from the date the case is docketed in this Court.
+(2) A request for oral argument shall be filed as a motion within 20 days from the date the case is docketed in this Court.
 An extension of time to file brief and enumeration of errors does not extend the time to request oral argument.

-- The request must be a separate document, an original and two copies, directed to the Clerk, certifying that opposing counsel has been notified of the request and that opposing counsel desires, or does not desire, to argue orally.
-The request shall identify counsel who is scheduled to argue, and any change shall be communicated to the Clerk as soon as practicable.
+(3) The request for oral argument must be a separate document, filed with the Clerk, certifying that opposing counsel has been notified of the request and that opposing counsel desires, or does not desire, to argue orally.
+The request shall identify the counsel who would argue, and any change of counsel shall be communicated to the Clerk as soon as practicable.

-- A request shall contain a brief statement describing specifically how the decisional process will be significantly aided by oral argument.
+(4) A request shall contain a brief statement describing specifically how the decisional process will be significantly aided by oral argument.
 The request should be self-contained and should convey the specific reason or reasons oral argument would be beneficial to the Court.
-Counsel should not assume the brief or the record shall be considered in ruling on the request for oral argument.
+Counsel should not assume the brief or the record will be considered in ruling on the request for oral argument.

-After either side has been granted oral argument, it may be waived by either side, but waiver by the requester does not remove the case from the oral argument calendar.
-If either counsel decides to waive oral argument after it has been granted, waiving counsel must notify other counsel and the Court of that fact.
+After either side has been granted oral argument, either side may waive argument, but waiver by either party does not remove the case from the oral argument calendar.
+If either counsel decides to waive oral argument after it has been granted, waiving counsel must notify opposing counsel and the Court of that fact.

 Argument shall not be allowed on behalf of any party whose brief has not been timely filed, unless permission is granted by the Court.
-Counsel requesting extension of time to file briefs waive oral argument if the extension is beyond the end of the term.
+Counsel who have been granted an extension of time to file a brief after the term to which the case was docketed have waived oral argument.

 (c) Time of Oral Argument.

-No additional time shall be granted for argument except on motion made in writing at least 5 days before the date set for the call of the case.
+No additional time shall be granted for argument except on motion made in writing at least five days before the date set for argument.
 If additional time is granted, the case shall be placed at the end of the calendar unless otherwise ordered by the Court.
-Appeals, cross appeals, companion cases, and related cases shall be considered to be one case for purpose of oral argument.
-In the discretion of the Court, a companion case may be treated as a separate case for oral argument if counsel so requests by written motion at least 5 days before the date set for oral argument and the motion is granted by the Court.
-Where there are third parties or additional parties with divergent interests, additional time may be requested and granted as set out above.
+Appeals, cross-appeals, companion cases, and related cases shall be considered to be one case for purpose of oral argument.
+In the discretion of the Court, a companion case may be treated as a separate case for oral argument if counsel so requests by written motion at least five days before the date set for oral argument and the motion is granted by the Court.
+When there are third parties or additional parties with divergent interests, additional time may be requested and granted as set out above.